astorije/chai-immutable/README.md

 - **@param** *{ Number }* size

-Asserts that the immutable collection's `size` property has the expected value.
+Asserts that the immutable collection has the expected size.

 ```js
 expect(List.of(1, 2, 3)).to.have.size(3);